Majapahit: Jayanegara

 Kertarajasa Wijaya was succeeded by his heir Jayanegara.
 The reign of Jayanegara was a difficult and chaotic one, troubled with several rebellions by his father's former companions in arms.
-Among others are Gajah Biru's rebellion in 1314, Semi rebellion in 1318, and the Kuti rebellion in 1319.
+Among them were Gajah Biru's rebellion in 1314, Semi rebellion in 1318, and the Kuti rebellion in 1319.
 The Kuti rebellion was the most dangerous one, as Kuti managed to take control of the capital city.
-With the help of Gajah Mada and his Bhayangkara palace guard, Jayanegara barely escaped from the capital and safely hid in Badander village.
-While the king was in hiding, Gajah Mada returned to the capital city to assess the situation.
-After learning that Kuti's rebellion was not supported by the people or nobles of Majapahit court, Gajah Mada raised resistance forces to crush the Kuti rebellion.
+With the help of Gajah Mada and his Bhayangkara palace guard, Jayanegara barely escaped from the capital and safely hid in the village of Badander.
+While the king was in hiding, Gajah Mada returned to the capital city to assess the situation, and after learning that Kuti's rebellion was supported neither by the common people nor by the nobles of Majapahit court, he raised resistance forces to crush the Kuti rebellion.

-After Kuti forces were defeated, Jayanegara was safely returned to his throne.
+After Kuti forces were defeated, Jayanegara safely returned to his throne.
 For his loyalty and excellent service, Gajah Mada was promoted to high office to begin his career in royal court politics.

-According to tradition, Wijaya's son and successor, Jayanegara, was notorious for his immorality.
+According to tradition, King Jayanegara was notorious for his immorality.
 One of his distasteful acts was his desire to take his half-sisters, Gitarja and Rajadewi, as wives.
 Since Javanese tradition abhorred the practice of half-siblings marrying, the council of royal elders spoke strongly against the king's wishes.
 It was not clear what motivated Jayanegara's wish – it might have been his way to ensure his claim to the throne by preventing rivals from being his half-sisters' suitors, although in the later period of the Majapahit court the custom of marriage among cousins was quite common.
-In the Pararaton, he was known as Kala Gemet, or "weak villain".
-Around the time of Jayanegara's reign in the early 14th century, the Italian Friar Odoric of Pordenone visited the Majapahit court in Java.
-He mentioned Java to be well-populated and filled with cloves, nutmeg and many other spices.
+In the Pararaton (Book of Kings), he was known as Kala Gemet, or "weak villain".
+Around the time of Jayanegara's reign in the early 14th century, the Italian friar Odoric of Pordenone visited the Majapahit court in Java, noting that it was well-populated and filled with cloves, nutmeg, and many other spices.
 He also mentioned that the king of Java had seven vassals under him and engaged in several wars with the "khan of Cathay".

-In 1328, Jayanegara was murdered by his physician, Tanca, during a surgical operation.
+In 1328, King Jayanegara was murdered by his physician, Tanca, during a surgical operation.
 In complete mayhem and rage, Gajah Mada immediately killed Tanca.
 The motive behind this regicide was never clear.
 According to the Pararaton, it was Tanca's revenge for the king sexually abusing his wife.
 However, according to the Balinese manuscript Babad Dalem, the assassination was a stratagem crafted by Gajah Mada himself to rid the kingdom of an evil tyrant.
-Tradition mentions that the immoral, cruel and abusive king often seduced and abused women, even the wives of his own subordinates.
-Other possible reason includes to protect the two princesses – Gitarja and Rajadewi, the daughters of Gayatri Rajapatni from the king's cruelty.
+Tradition mentions that the immoral, cruel, and abusive king often seduced and abused women, even the wives of his own subordinates.
+Other possible reason includes to protect the two princesses—King Jayanegara's half-sisters, Dyah Gitarja and Rajadewi Maharajasa, the daughters of his stepmother Queen Gayatri Rajapatni—from Jayanegara's cruelty.
 Since the slain king was childless, he left no successor.